William-An/oTTo/README.md

 ## Intro

-oTTo is a two-wheel self-balancing robot designed as an experimental hardware platform for control theory students to gain hands-on on real-world control problem.
+oTTo is a two-wheel self-balancing robot designed as an experimental hardware platform for control theory students to gain hands-on experience on real-world control problems.
 In addition to the microcontroller part, a MATLAB/Simulink interface will be also provided to facilitate the implementation of various controllers with Simulink.

 ### Main Components